 During 2021, we further reduced emissions and waste as part of our A Better Tomorrow program.
 We continued to include Paris-Proofing in blueprints for our Full Service Centers, and support social initiatives - though some projects and events were canceled due to Covid-19.
-Carbon emissions (scopes 1 and 2) like-for-like: 2,427 metric tons (vs. 2,454 metric tons) Waste going to landfill: 482 metric tons (vs. 543 metric tons) Contributions to social initiatives: $\in 2m$ (vs. $\in 1m$)

-1 Additional costs included in 2021 for closure of the French management office and severance payments for employees in France.
+Carbon emissions (scopes 1 and 2) like-for-like: 2.427 metric tons (vs. 2.454 metric tons) Waste going to landfill: 482 metric tons (vs. 543 metric tons) Contributions to social initiatives: € 2m (vs. € 1m)

-2 NPS - Net Promoter Score.
+- 1 Additional costs included in 2021 for closure of the French management office and severance payments for employees in France. - 2 NPS Net Promoter Score.
 For centers in the Netherlands and Belgium only.
 See page 44 for further details

-Note: All figures relate to 2021.
-Where relevant, comparable figures for 2020 are provided in parentheses (to show value created or lost during the year).
-Our model is based on the Integrated Reporting (RP Framework, published by the Value Reporting Foundation (VRF).
-For more information, see www.valuercreated.org).
+Note: All figures relate to 2021, Where relevant, comparable figures for 2020 are provided in parentheses (to show value created or lost during the year).
+Our model is based on the Integrated Reporting <IR> Framework, published by the Value Reporting Foundation (VRF).
+For more information, in the Integrated Reporting Foundation is based on the Integrated Reporting see www.valuereportingfoundation.org.
+Resources listed on the left are based on the Framework's six capitals (financial, manufactured, intellectual, human, social & relationship and natural).
 The right side of the diagram shows value created by stakeholder group.
-Please note that, for reporting purposes, we have grouped together two stakeholder groups (semployees/business and sub-contractors); the same approach is used in the Performance section of this report (from page 25)
+Please note that, for reporting purposes, we have grouped together two stakeholder groups (employees /business partners, suppliers and sub-contractors); the same approach is used in the Performance section of this report (from page 25)